On Saturday, it will have been one year since my parents drove to our house with this guy in tow.

 He is both a whirling dervish and a bundle of love.
 He’ll race through the house with the thunder of horses, but he also loves to cuddle, purr, and give kisses.

-She has always been the alpha-meow of the family, but her maternal instinct kicked in with Avon, and she stands back and lets him eat first, even though she could easily elbow him out of the way.
+She has always been the alpha-meow of the family.
+But her maternal instinct kicked in with Avon.
+She stands back and lets him eat first, even though she could easily elbow him out of the way.

 When he is being particularly aggressive, we’ll lock him outside of the bedroom with Jezebel on the other side.
 It’s never too long before Jezebel is at the door begging to be with him again.
 They fight, but they love each other too.